WellSaid attracts $10M A round for higher quality synthetic speech – TechCrunch

 Such a realistic voice might still be of enormous help to people with disabilities, however, something Hocking acknowledges but admits they’re not quite ready to tackle yet.

-“We are committed to expanding access to this technology so that nonverbal communicators, nonprofits, and others can benefit from it,” he said.
+“We are committed to expanding access to this technology so that nonverbal communicators, nonprofits and others can benefit from it,” he said.

-In the meantime the company has expanded from its first market, corporate training videos, to marketing, longer copy, interactive products with considerable text, and app experiences.
+In the meantime the company has expanded from its first market, corporate training videos, to marketing, longer copy, interactive products with considerable text and app experiences.
 One hopes that the talent these avatars are based on are being properly compensated for helping create a digital likeness of their voice.

-The oversubscribed $10M round was led by FUSE, with participation from repeat investor Voyager, Qualcomm Ventures LLC, and GoodFriends, all of whom were likely impressed by the product and business growth.
+The oversubscribed $10M round was led by FUSE, with participation from repeat investor Voyager, Qualcomm Ventures LLC and GoodFriends, all of whom were likely impressed by the product and business growth.
 Synthetic voices have served a handful of popular use cases but content has not been a big one — so there’s plenty of room to grow.
 The company will invest the money in deepening its product offering and growing the team along with it.